Top degree $\ell^p$-homology and conformal dimension of buildings: -cohomology and buildings

 We review some basic combinatorial building theory following \cite{ronan}.
 Then we define geometric realizations of buildings (following \cite[Chapter 12]{abramenko-brown} or \cite{davisbook}) and prove an $\re$-acyclicity criterion which applies to both the Davis realization and the Bestvina realization of buildings.

-A \textit{chamber system} over a set $S$ is a set $\C$ together with a family of equivalence relations on $\C$ indexed dy $S$.
+A \textit{chamber system} over a set $S$ is a set $\C$ together with a family of equivalence relations on $\C$ indexed by $S$.
 The elements of $\C$ are called \textit{chambers}.
-Two chambers are \textit{$s$-equivalent} if they are equivalent under the relation corresponding to $s$ and \textit{$s$-adjacent} if they are $s$-equivalent and not equal.
+Two chambers are \textit{$s$-equivalent} if they are equivalent under the relation corresponding to some $s \in S$ and \textit{$s$-adjacent} if they are $s$-equivalent and not equal.